fennel-ai/client/docs/pages/architecture/deployment-model.md

    to it
 3. Allow Fennel to assume this role by adding `arn:aws:iam::030813887342:root` as a trusted entity for the role created in the previous step
 4. Provide the AWS account id and role name to Fennel.
-Optionally, also provide a `/16` VPC CIDR block that does not overlap with any VPC on your end that we might want to peer with.
-Fennel will create a VPC in your account with this CIDR block.
+5. If Fennel will be required to ingest data from a private resource (e.g. RDS) in any of your accounts, a VPC peering connection will be required.
+In this case, provide the VPC id of the VPC in which the production resource is hosted, as well as a `/16` CIDR block that does not overlap with any VPC on your end.
+Fennel will create a VPC with this CIDR block in the new account.
-5. Fennel deploys its Feature Engineering Platform in this account and manages it from there.
-To deploy and perform ongoing maintenance and upgrades, Fennel peers the deployed VPC with a VPC in our account (a.k.a. the control plane)
+6. Sit back as Fennel deploys its Feature Engineering Platform in this account and manages it from there.
+To deploy and perform ongoing maintenance and upgrades, Fennel peers the deployed VPC with a VPC in Fennel's account (a.k.a. the control plane).
-6. Connect the Fennnel service to your production/dev account via AWS PrivateLink or VPC peering.
-The latter may be required for Fennel to ingest data from some data sources in your production account.
+7. Access the Fennnel service from your production/dev account via AWS PrivateLink or VPC peering if a peering connection was established in step 5.